Submitting multiple attachments as one file

 Portals often accept only one file for a submission.
 Merging allows you to combine the required pages into a single PDF and reduce upload mistakes.

-How to merge PDF files When a portal only accepts one attachment, combining multiple PDFs is usually the fastest fix.
+How to merge PDF files When your source pages are spread across multiple PDF files, combining them into one document is usually faster than editing each PDF separately.
 This tool merges files in your browser with no installation.
-You can also merge only selected pages from each PDF, which is useful when you need a clean submission pack without sending entire source documents.
-Useful when: submitting multiple documents, building a job application packet, bundling appendices, combining scanned pages, or merging only selected pages from each PDF.
+You can also pull only selected page ranges from each source PDF when you need a clean submission pack without sending whole documents.
+Useful when: submitting multiple documents, building a job application packet, bundling appendices, combining scanned batches, or merging selected pages from several PDFs.

 Add PDFs, optionally enter page ranges for files that should contribute only selected pages, confirm the order, merge, then verify the result before sharing it.